ostelco/ostelco-core/bq-metrics-extractor/README.md

           docker run -d -p 9091:9091 prom/pushgateway

 * Send something from the program to a pushgateway running somewhere [Done]
+* Make the skeleton code read something (anything) from BigQuery, using config that is production-like.
+[In progress]
 * Make it testable to send send metrics to pushgatway.
-[In progress (or not, we'll see)]
-* Make the skeleton code read something (anything) from BigQuery, using config that is production-like.
 * Build a docker image.
 * Run a proper metric and push it to test-pushgateway.
 * Package up as kubernetes component and introduce cronjob into cluster,